ApurvaAdhav/Apurva-Adhav/README.md

 <td width="850">

 ### Logistics & Operations Leader

-**Developer Students Club (DSC), Sanjivani University**
+**Developer Students Club (DSC), Sanjivani University | 2025 – Present**

-Contributing to the **planning, coordination and execution of technical events and initiatives**, while supporting team collaboration, operational planning and smooth execution of club activities.
+Contributing to the **planning, coordination and execution of technical activities and initiatives**.

-My role involves coordinating logistics, communicating with team members, supporting event execution and helping ensure that technical initiatives are organized effectively.
+- Coordinating logistics and operational requirements for technical events.
+- Supporting communication and collaboration among team members.
+- Assisting in planning and executing student-focused technical initiatives.
+- Helping ensure smooth coordination and effective execution of club activities.

 </td>
 </tr>